 The history of women artists in India cannot be separated from the evolution and sustained critiques of Indian feminist thinking since the nineteenth century, and the way such critiques overlap with appraisals of other forms of social, sexual, or ethnic marginalisation.
 Any analysis of modern art history from the works of Raja Ravi Varma in the nineteenth century onwards, or any critical study of the Progressive Artists’ Group in Bombay after India’s independence, has produced a decidedly male narrative—even when written by a woman.
-But since the 1930s, there’s been recognition in India of Amrita Sher-Gil’s central importance, as a Hungarian Sikh, woman artist, and pioneer, whose influence has been acknowledged by a number of later artists.
+But since the 1930s, there has been a recognition in India of Hungarian Sikh Amrita Sher-Gil’s central importance as a pioneer of a European and Indian style of painting, whose influence has been acknowledged by a number of later artists.
 Her presence disrupts an art historical narrative otherwise dominated by men.
 A generation of artists and collectives—such as the aforementioned Bombay Progressives’ Artist Group, the Kerala Radicals, and the artists at Cholamandal Artists’ Village—were predominately male, with the exception of Anita Dube among the Kerala Radicals, and Arnawaz Vasudev and Anila Jacob in Cholamandal.
 Women artists in India responded to these male painterly traditions, or the heroic narratives surrounding them, either directly through their own cultivated artist personas, or by way of practice through their post-Independence cultural and social critiques, or through a combination of the two.

 In the decades pre- and post-Independence, women in India enrolled as art students in government art schools; and in Santiniketan, this extended to accepting international women as students.
 In the decades after Indian Independence, women artists began to make their mark at the M. S. University Baroda.
 Nasreen Mohamedi, whose abstract practices ran counter to the figurative trends of the time, became an important mentor and teacher for a generation of students; the practices of Rekha Rodwittiya and Nilima Sheikh were equally influential.
-Significant early exhibitions by women included Through the Looking Glass, a travelling exhibition from 1989 to 1990 of watercolors by four women artists: Madhvi Parekh, Nalini Malani, Nilima Sheikh, and Arpita Singh.
+Significant early group exhibitions by women included Through the Looking Glass, initiated by Nalini Malani in 1979, which became a travelling exhibition from 1987 to 1989 of watercolors by four women artists: Madhvi Parekh, Nalini Malani, Nilima Sheikh, and Arpita Singh.
 The watercolor format not only facilitated the easy transport of the works but also signalled a rupture with the dominance and prestige of the oil-on-canvas tradition, associated with male artists like the Progressives Artists’ Group in then-Bombay.